RfTreeView was added to RForge to support tree like data structures.

 A tree view making use of a vertical menu

-was added to RForge to support tree like data structures.
+RfTreeView was added to RForge to support tree like data structures.

 It can be used as a folder traversal tool, simple side menu, basic accordian, etc.

-is built upon Bulma's .menu
+RfTreeView is built upon Bulma's .menu component.

-With that the naming of sub components for RfTreeView
+With that the naming of sub components for RfTreeView should match the naming convention of the Bulma menu.

-For example: Use RfTreeViewLabel
+For example: Use RfTreeViewLabel to add a .menu-label.

-is currently a strongly typed component.
+RfTreeView is currently a strongly typed component.

-The tree and all nodes are required to state the type via a generic parameter TTreeItemNodeData
+The tree and all nodes are required to state the type via a generic parameter TTreeItemNodeData.

-This data is stored in RfTreeNode.NodeData
+This data is stored in RfTreeNode.NodeData.

 The node data is only transmitted via the following